amirylm/p2pmq/resources/docs/README.md

 **NOTE:** Having validation within the agent introduces complexity and vulnerabilities.

-All the messages are propagated through the pipes must be valid, by the following strict rules:
+All the messages are propagated through the pipes must be valid.
+In case of invalid messages, the message will be dropped and the sender, regardless of the message origin, will be penalized by the gossipsub router.

+E.g. for an oracle (or other offchain computing) network, messages must comply with the following strict rules:

-- The message was **signed by a quorum** of oracle-network nodes
+- The message was **signed by a quorum** of a standalone-network nodes
 - The message has a **sequence number** that match the current order, taking into account potential gaps that might be created due to bad network conditions.
     - Messages that are older than **Validity Threshold** (value TBD) are considered invalid and will result in a low score for the sender, either the origin peer or a gossiper peer
     - Messages that are older than **Skip Threshold** (value TBD) will be ignored w/o affecting sender scores